asaladna/seniorDesign/README.md

        if that does not work text me

-2) to upload the program hit the upload button if you are still having issues look up this video and skip to 31:00 https://www.youtube.com/watch?v=kLd_JyvKV4Y (ignore the serial port stuff though in the video)
+2) to upload the program hit the upload button if you are still having issues look up [this video](https://www.youtube.com/watch?v=kLd_JyvKV4Y) and skip to 31:00  (ignore the serial port stuff though in the video).